christopher5106/christopher5106.github.io/_posts/2016-09-16-about-loss-functions-multinomial-logistic-logarithm-cross-entropy-square-errors-euclidian-absolute-frobenius-hinge.markdown

 Last, let's remind that the combined sigmoid and cross-entropy has a very simple and stable derivative.

-# Multinomial probabilities / multi-class classification : Multinomial logistic loss / Cross Entropy loss / Logarithm loss
+# Multinomial probabilities / multi-class classification : multinomial logistic loss / cross entropy loss / log loss

 It is a problem where we have *k* classes or categories, and only one valid for each example.

-The values are still binary but represented as a vector.
-If the example x is of class c, then the target value is y with
+The target values are still binary but represented as a vector y that will be defined by the following if the example x is of class c :

 $$  y_i =   \begin{cases}
       0, & \text{if}\ i \neq c \\